 You may camp for 14 days on BLM land.

 Please do not camp next to the water in Sand Wash Basin.

-Be aware that flash flooding does occur and if you are camped in a wash you or your supplies could get washed away.
+Be aware that flash flooding does occur and if you are camped in a wash you and /or your supplies could get washed away.

 Do not camp on a wild life or wild horse trail.

 Maybell, Colorado has an amazing camping area, with electricity and water.
 There is also a public restroom with showers.
-There is a fee for the showers.
+There is a camping fee for a small fee for the showers.
 The park also has water and a sewer dump, for a fee.